PublicQuantumNetwork/pqn-gui/README.md

 ## Configuration

+To add additional nodes, follow the instructions for back-end and front-end installation.
 The PQN Node is built with the expectations that it has another Node to be its follower and vice-versa.
 At the moment we are not supporting a third node.

 To configure the API endpoints, create a `.env.local` file in the root of the project: